whbjzzwjxq/Re-llvm_linker/README.md

-# llvm-ir2json
+# Target

-Parser which converts LLVM-IR to json.
+    * Parser which converts LLVM-IR to json.
+    * Link guest assembly code, host assembly code and LLVM-IR at source code level.
+    * Used for DBT_Learning.